Edward P. Doherty: Later military career after

 For his service in the capture of Abraham Lincoln's assassin, Doherty was promoted to captain and was given a $5,250 reward.
 He remained in the cavalry.
 The 16th New York Cavalry was merged with the 13th New York Cavalry to form the 3rd Regiment New York Provisional Cavalry on June 23, 1865, which was mustered out on September 21, 1865.

 Seven months later, Doherty joined the regular cavalry.
 He was assigned to the 5th Regular Cavalry as a Second Lieutenant on April 19, 1866.
 He was promoted to First Lieutenant on March 1, 1867, in the 1st Cavalry.
 He remained in the regular army until mustering out on December 27, 1870.

-During his last years in the military, he served some time under General George Meade as Inspector General of the Department of Georgia, which had been created by the military in 1865 as part of the Third Military District during the postwar Reconstruction period.
+During his last years in the military, he served some time under General George Meade as Inspector General of the Department of Georgia, which had been created by the military in 1865 as part of the Third Military District during the Reconstruction era.